kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

 4. Invite both `project-admin` and `project-regular` to the workspace.
 Grant them the role `workspace-self-provisioner` and `workspace-viewer` respectively.

    {{< notice note >}}
 The actual role name follows a naming convention: `<workspace name>-<role name>`.
-For example, in this workspace named `demo`, the actual role name of the role `workspace-viewer` is `demo-workspace-viewer`.
+For example, in this workspace named `demo-workspace`, the actual role name of the role `viewer` is `demo-workspace-viewer`.
    {{</ notice >}}

    ![invite-member](https://ap3.qingstor.com/kubesphere-website/docs/20200827113124.png)